bxparks/EpoxyDuino/README.md

 compiles, but they do not allow us to actually verify that the library works as intended.
 This limitation may be sufficient for Continous Integration purposes.

-* `SPI.h`
+* Wire
-    * This header file is provided automatically by the `<Arduino.h>` file in EpoxyDuino without adding any additional libraries in `ARDUINO_LIBS`.
+    * The `Wire.h` header file is provided automatically by the `<Arduino.h>` file in EpoxyDuino.
+No additional library needs to be added to the `ARDUINO_LIBS` variable in the `Makefile`.
-    * This was added very early in the development of EpoxyDuino so that I could compile certain programs.
-I don't think I realized at the time that `SPI` is a separate (but built-in) library.
-    * In retrospect, it may have been better to split this file into a separate mock library.
-* `Wire.h`
-    * Similary to `SPI.h`, this header file is provided automatically by the `<Arduino.h>` file in EpoxyDuino.
     * It provides only mock functions of the actualy `Wire` library that is provided by real Arduino frameworks.
+    * This was added very early in the development of EpoxyDuino so that I could compile some of my programs.
+I don't think I realized at the time that `Wire` is a separate (but built-in) library.
+In retrospect, it may have been better to split this file into a separate mock library.
+* SPI
+    * The `SPI.h` header file was contributed recently (see #18 and #19) and
+      is included automatically by the `<Arduino.h>` file in EpoxyDuino.
+    * It follows the same pattern as `Wire`, the header file provides only mock functions of the actual `SPI` library.
 * EspMock (https://github.com/hsaturn/EspMock)
     * This is a separate project that provides various mocks for functions and libraries included with the ESP8266 and the ESP32 processors.